laaksomavrick/devblog/content/blog/speed-up-docker-builds-for-nodejs-lambda-functions/index.md

 ---

 Docker's ubiquity presently is not without warrant: pretty much every deployment process I've seen in the past five years of my career has leveraged it to generate images for deployments.
-Amazon's ECS, Google's Cloud Run, and Kubernetes in general all have images and containers at their core.
+Amazon's ECS, Google's Cloud Run, and Kubernetes all have images and containers at their core.
+Cloud native is the de-facto standard.
 So, accordingly, my present project (a serverless backend leveraging AWS Lambda) uses Docker to package the functions that are invoked.

 This generally works great - what we author in our local environments corresponds to what we see in our cloud development environments, in staging, and in production.
 Our typical developer lifecycle is to author a change locally, test it locally, deploy the image to an image repository, and then use that image to deploy a container to a dev cloud environment to validate the changes in a serverless environment.
-However, one component of this kept bothering me.
+However, one component of this process was a recurring thorn in our side.

 Docker builds can be *slow*.

 Particularly on this project, making a change could take upwards of a few minutes when rebuilding the Docker image to then deploy a container to a dev cloud environment.
-So, make a change, and then break your flow until the build finishes.
+So, make a change, break your flow until the build finishes, and then forget everything you were doing.
+Or worse, get distracted.

-With some downtime between tasks, I wanted to fix this to improve the developer experience of this project.
+With some downtime between tasks, I wanted to fix this to improve the developer experience of the project.

 ## Getting the lay of the land

 Iterative improvement is the name of the game, so rather than accepting a slow `Dockerfile`, I wanted to understand what the problem was and then investigate how to resolve it.
-The codebase I was working in contained a large number of Lambda functions and their source code with their dependencies managed via [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces?v=true).
+This project's codebase contained a large number of Lambda functions and their source code with their dependencies managed via [npm workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces?v=true).
 Further, a `common` module provided shared functionality across the codebase: writing to a database, making API calls, processing errors, and so forth.

 ```shell